Top Ten Rock Musicians Who Changed their Last Name

 Peter Green was a British blues rock guitarist.
 As the founder of Fleetwood Mac, he was inducted into the Rock and Roll Hall of Fame in 1998.
 Green was known for his emotive playing style and wrote several of the band's early hits, including Albatross and Black Magic Woman.

-William George Wyman, known professionally as Bill Wyman, is an English musician, record producer, songwriter, and singer best known as the bassist for the English rock and roll band The Rolling Stones from 1962 until 1993.
-Since 1997, he's recorded and toured with his own band, Bill Wyman's Rhythm Kings... read more
+William George Wyman, born William George Perks and known professionally as Bill Wyman, is an English musician, songwriter, singer, and photographer best known as the bassist for the Rolling Stones from 1962 until 1993.
+From 1997 to 2018, he recorded and performed with his own band, Bill Wyman's Rhythm... read more

 His birth name was William George Perks Jr. He said he took the name Wyman from a friend he met while serving in the Royal Air Force.
 He first changed it to Lee Wyman, and then changed it again to Bill Wyman.